stacksjs/stacks/.stacks/README.md

 ## ☘️ Features

 The ultimate goal of this framework, Stacks, is to _help you_ create a component library.
-Stacks is a library of composables, methods, and other goodies required to build optimized component libraries.
+Stacks is a toolkit of composables, methods, and other goodies required to build optimized component libraries.
 A highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its types.

 Other included core features are: